Status: Stable, Feature-freeze

 Spanis finished.
 The returned value MUST be the same for the entire Span lifetime.
 This MAY be called

-Span is ended, it usually becomes non-recording and thus
+Span is ended, it SHOULD become non-recording and

 IsRecording SHOULD NOT take any parameters.

 This flag SHOULD be used to avoid expensive computations of a Span attributes or